-1.2.1 Policy regarding inclusivity
+1.2.1 Policy and resources regarding inclusivity

 CSES is committed to inclusivity and upholds the LANL statement, "diversity fuels our innovative, agile, and principled workforce that is essential to solving problems of global importance."
 We seek to create and uphold a positive, professional environment for all participants and support the Director's Annual Diversity Memo (official Laboratory Policy (PD712 and P712-3) as well as all levels of LANL policies intended to support diverse groups and eliminate bias against groups.
+The aim of CSES is to reach out broadly across the laboratory and to engage with diverse groups.
+Tailored briefings for your line organization, ERG, Team, etc., on CSES opportunities are available by contacting the Director and/or the relevant Focus Lead.